Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 df_aoas = pd.DataFrame(aoa_values)
 ```

-1. We specify the mean AoAs for each blade.
-We also specify a `delta` value that we use to shift the mean AoA for each blade.
+1. We specify the mean AoA for each blade.
+We also specify a `delta` value that we use to shift the mean AoA for blades 2 through 5.

     This is to simulate the effect of blades that are not perfectly equidistant from one another.
 Our example shifts all except the first blade by 20 degrees.
 This is an extreme amount to shift.
-In practice, the blades will more-or-less be equidistant from one another.
-We'll use this `delta` value to illustrate the effect of non-equidistant blades on our allocation algorithm.
+In practice, the blades will be more-or-less equidistant from one another.
+We use this `delta` to showcase the complexity introduced by non-equidistant blades.

 2. We set the random seed to ensure reproducibility.
 It ensures that our random values are the same every time we run the code.
 3. We generate data for 50 shaft revolutions.
-Why 50 shaft revolutions?
-It's an arbitrary number.
-It's enough to make our point.
+Why 50?
+It's an arbitrary number that helps us make our point.
-4. This `radius` value has _no physical meaning__.
+4. This `radius` value has __no physical meaning__.
 It is simply a value that enables us to plot the AoAs on a polar plot.
 It is __not__ related to the radius of the rotor.
-5. We generate a random AoA value for each blade, as if the it passed the proximity sensor.
+5. We generate a random AoA value for each blade, as if it passed by the proximity sensor.
 We add a random value between $-\pi \times 0.07$ and $\pi \times 0.07$ to the mean AoA value.
-This is to simulate the effect of noise and vibration in our AoAs.
+This is to simulate the effect of noise and vibration.
 Why $-\pi \times 0.07$ and $\pi \times 0.07$?
-Once again, I found these values helped my illustrate the point.
+Once again, these values are arbitrary but sufficient to illustrate the point.
 6. We reject 5% of the AoAs.
 This is to simulate the effect of 'missing pulses' in our data.
 Our BTT DAQ should, in theory, be able to capture all the pulses.
 In practice, however, this is often not the case.
 We need to develop an algorithm that can handle missing ToAs.
-7. We once again reiterate that the `radius` value has no physical meaning.
+7. We reiterate that the `radius` value has no physical meaning.
 It is simply a value that enables us to plot the AoAs on a polar plot.

-The AoAs are shown in [Figure 2](#figure_02) below.
+The AoAs are plotted in [Figure 2](#figure_02) below.

 <figure markdown>
   ![Unallocated AoAs](preamble_unallocated_aoas.png){ width="700"}